ATK (football club): 2017–18 season

 After the separation from Spanish club Atlético Madrid, most of the squad was not retained for the new season.
 On 14 July 2017, ATK appointed former England international striker Teddy Sheringham as their head coach for the upcoming season.
 While former Bengaluru FC head coach Ashley Westwood was appointed as the technical director for the club.
 On 4 August, the team acquired former Irish international forward Robbie Keane as their new marquee player.

 On 24 January 2018, Sheringham was sacked by ATK after winning only three of his ten games in charge and appointed Ashley Westwood as their interim coach.
 For the first time in four years the club could not make it to the playoffs, but avoided last place by registering a 1–0 win over NorthEast United FC in the final game, Robbie Keane netting the deciding goal.

-Robbie Keane was named the player-manager for the upcoming cup fixtures and they started their Super Cup campaign with a 4–1 win over I League club Chennai City FC, but failed to make it to the quarter-finals after a 3–1 defeat against FC Goa.
+Robbie Keane was named the player-manager for the upcoming cup fixtures and they started their Super Cup campaign with a 4–1 win over I-League club Chennai City FC, but failed to make it to the quarter-finals after a 3–1 defeat against FC Goa.

 2018–19 season

 After a forgettable season, ATK appointed Sanjoy Sen as their mentor to recruit national players.
-The former Mohun Bagan A.C. head coach roped in some of his own former players who he had the experience of working with, along with former ATK players Arnab Mondal and Cavin Lobo.
+The former Mohun Bagan AC head coach roped in some of his own former players who he had the experience of working with, along with former ATK players Arnab Mondal and Cavin Lobo.
 They mainly focused on more local players and it served as the main foundation for building the squad for the season.
 Former Manchester United striker Steve Coppell was named as the head coach for the season.
 Coppell had the experience of managing ISL clubs before such as Kerala Blasters FC and Jamshedpur FC.
 Under him the team finished 6th in the league, winning 6 games.

 In the Super Cup the team reached the semi-finals.
 They defeated Real Kashmir 3–1 on their way to finish 4th.

 2019–20 season

-ATK became the first club to win the ISL thrice after they defeated Chennaiyin FC 3-1 in the final of the 2019-20 Indian Super League.
-On 1 July the club owners dissolved ATK and merged their brand with the football division of Mohun Bagan AC that allowed Mohun Bagan to play in the Indian Super League as ATK Mohun Bagan FC from the next season onwards.
+ATK became the first club to win the ISL Cup thrice after they defeated Chennaiyin FC 3–1 in the final of the 2019–20 Indian Super League.

+ATK was officially disbanded after 2019-20 season.